anakryiko/blog/content/posts/bpf-ringbuf.md

 possibly fail and doesn't perform any extra memory copies at all.
-If reservation failed due to running out of space in a buffer, at least you know this before you’ve spent all that work trying to record the data, just to be later dropped on the floor. `ringbuf-reserve-commit` example below will show what that looks like in practice.
+If reservation failed due to running out of space in a buffer, at least you know this before you’ve spent all that work trying to record the data, just to be later dropped on the floor. `ringbuf-reserve-submit` example below will show what that looks like in practice.

 ## Performance and applicability